Meet the Judges

 John F Burns, CFA

-John has 28 years of institutional investing experience; the last twelve as SEGF Fund Manager, where his responsibilities include the full range of venture capital investment activities.
-He has been directly involved with bringing risk capital to more than 30 Maine companies, and has led the Fund through a number of successful exits.
+John has 28 years of institutional investing experience; the last thirteen as Principal of the Maine Venture Fund, where his responsibilities include the full range of venture capital investment activities.
+He has been directly involved with bringing risk capital to more than 40 Maine companies, and has led the Fund through a number of successful exits.

 John serves the entrepreneurial neighborhood in Maine in many ways, through Board service (Maine Innovation Economy Advisory Board, Top Gun Advisory Board, CEI Community Ventures & others), as an Observer to company Boards, and serves as a frequent speaker and panelist on venture capital, and public/private venture capital, issues.

-John holds the CFA designation and an MBA with High Distinction from Babson College, a MS in Resource Economics from Penn State, and is Adjunct Faculty at the University of Maine.
+John holds the CFA designation and an MBA with High Distinction from Babson College, a MS in Resource Economics from Penn State, and has served as Adjunct Faculty at the University of Maine.
 John and his wonderful wife Nancy White share their home with their children, family, friends, pets and chickens.

-Jesse Moriarity is the Coordinator of the Foster Center for Student Innovation at the University of Maine.
-The majority of her time is spent providing business and project counseling services to students, as well as facilitating Innovation Engineering Leadership Institutes all over the country.
+Jesse Moriarity is the Coordinator of the Foster Center for Student Innovation and co-director of the Target Technology Incubator at the University of Maine.
+The majority of her time is spent providing business and project counseling services.
+She is an Innovation Engineering Black Belt and loves spending her time helping companies figure out how to make their ideas a reality.

 James was born and raised in Caribou, ME.
 He earned his B.A. in History from University of Maine Fort Kent, M.Phil. from the Department of Logic and Metaphysics at University of St. Andrews, Scotland, and Ph.D. in Philosophical Foundations of Mathematics from MIT.
 He has taught in Dartmouth College and University of Kansas in the past.